Sheree Whitfield On Drama With Kim Zolciak: Kenya Moore Feuding With Kim?

 A photo posted by Shereé Whitfield (@shereewhitfield) on

-According to another Bravo report, Kim Zolciak will return later this season on The Real Housewives of Atlanta and while she will get along with Sheree Whitfield, it sounds like Kenya Moore won’t be so nice.
+According to another Bravo report, Kim Zolciak will return later this season on The Real Housewives of Atlanta, and while she will get along with Sheree Whitfield, it sounds like Kenya Moore won’t be so nice.
 Bravo reveals that Kenya will mock Kim for Kroy Biermann being let go from the Atlanta Falcons, while she will fight back, arguing that Kenya wants her life with a husband and a family.
-Surely, this will be a confrontation worth watching later this season on The Real Housewives of Atlanta – and one can imagine that Whitfield will enjoy it.
+Surely, this will be a confrontation worth watching later this season on The Real Housewives of Atlanta.
+Based on her own words, one can imagine that Whitfield will enjoy it.

 What do you think of Sheree Whitfield’s decision to settle the drama with Zolciak?
 Are you surprised that Zolciak is returning to the show and has Sheree Whitfield as a friend?